lreimer/hands-on-undo/README.md

 # Hands-on Undo.io

 This repository contains a showcase on using undo.io as a software failure replay mechanism for a Jakarta EE based microservice.
+The service allows to turn the failure recording on and off via a REST API and also to save and retrieve the recording.
+For demo purposes it also provides an endpoint to trigger business logic errors.

 ## Usage